Estimated reading time: 5 minutes

 For example, “the customer satisfaction improvement team will solicit customer feedback, create an improvement plan, implement improvements, and measure effectiveness within a 12-month period of time.”

-This timeline helps the team understand the urgency in staying on task and working toward the measures in team objectives.
+This timeline helps the team understand the urgency of staying on task and working toward the measures in team objectives.

 There is a cost to chartering improvement teams.
 Teams utilize work hours to work on team projects.